imantung/imantung.github.io/gist/linux-environment-variable.md

 ---
 layout: gist
-title: Linux - Environment Variable
+title: Linux (Environment Variable)
 ---

+# Environment Variable

 Overview:
 - Each process has its own separate set of environment variables